armbian/build/packages/bsp/sun60iw2-gpu/README.md

 boards.
 It is deliberately kept out of the base image and is opt-in, because the GPU userspace is non-redistributable and headless installs don't need it.

+The enabler re-execs itself under `sudo` if not run as root, and is **idempotent and safe to re-run** — every step overwrites-or-skips (no appends), `apt` installs no-op when satisfied, and the one stateful op (`dpkg-divert` of Radxa's bundled `libOpenCL`) is guarded against re-diverting.
+Re-running simply finishes a partial run; there is intentionally no run-once guard.

 ## Validation (confirmed on hardware)

 After running the enabler and rebooting on a headless Trixie image: